 • petrol to fuel the generator

-To work out whether funding for the generator and its operating costs is reasonable and necessary, we’ll look at the information Jane’s mother provided against the NDIS Funding Criteria.
-Along with other reasonable and necessary criteria, we think about whether:
+To work out whether funding for the generator and its operating costs is an NDIS support for Jane, we look at the information Jane’s mother provides us against the NDIS funding criteria.

-In Jane’s case, the planner decides that a generator is not reasonable and necessary because:
+In Jane’s case, the planner decides that we would not fund a generator as it’s not an NDIS support.

 The planner then looks at the request for the replacement battery and decides:

-• as we funded the direct cost of the suctioning equipment due to Jane’s disability, the replacement battery is an additional cost of maintaining it.
-It’s a reasonable and necessary support that keeps the suctioning equipment in good working order.
-The back-up battery also provides sufficient power to allow time for Jane to get help if there was a prolonged power outage.
+• we have provided funding for the suctioning equipment, and this is working for Jane’s disability support needs.
+The replacement of the battery is part of maintaining the equipment in good working order.
+The replacement battery also provides sufficient power supply to allow time for Jane to get help if there was a prolonged power outage

-• The rechargeable battery will help Jane go to school and take part in social activities.
+• the rechargeable battery will help Jane go to school and take part in community activities.

 The planner decides:

-• the back-up generator and fuel consumables are not reasonable and necessary, and funding was not approved
+• the back-up generator and fuel consumables are not NDIS supports, and does not approve the funding

-• the rechargeable battery replacement for her suctioning equipment was assessed reasonable and necessary, and the funding was approved.
+• the rechargeable battery replacement for Jane’s suctioning equipment is an NDIS support for her and approves the funding.

 This page current as of